Socialist Party (Netherlands): Leadership

+Membership

 As of 2016, the SP has 41,710 members and has grown considerably since it entered parliament in 1994, making it the third largest party in terms of its number of members.
 Like other parties in the Netherlands, the SP has seen a decline in membership in recent years.

 Organisational structure

 The highest body within the SP is the party council, formed by the chairs of all local branches and the party board.
 It convenes at least four times a year.
 The party board is elected by the party congress which is formed by delegates from the municipal branches.
 The congress decides on the order of the candidates for national and European elections and it has a final say over the party program.

-At the party congress which was held on 28 November in 2015, Ron Meyer was elected as the secretary of the party board.
-Previously, he was working for the Netherlands Trade Union Confederation (FNV).
-Ron Meyer was elected along with 10 other party board members.

-Lilian Marijnissen became the leader of the party on 13 December 2017.

 The SP is a constant active force in extra-parliamentary protest.
 Many of its members are active in local campaigning groups, often independent groups dominated by the SP, or in the SP neighbourhood centres, where the party provides help for the working class.